kr1tzy/r2Playground/Intro/README.md

 # Introduction

 ### Overview
-* Introductory slides under resources
+* Introductory slides in slides directory and under resources of this README
 * Crackme challenges are in the ./bin directory
 * Crackme0x01 walkthrough
 * Crackme0x02 walkthrough